masc-ucsc/docs/docs/pyrope/07-typesystem.md

 mut c:ct = a   // OK even different order because all names match

-mut d:dt = a   // OK, call initial to type cast
+mut d:dt = a   // OK, calls init to typecast at construction
 ```

 * To string: The `format` allows to convert any type/tuple to a string.